 Visiting the stunning castles and chateaux across the Loire Valley France and beyond is always a must when visiting France.
-With special events and self guided tours to allow for a relaxing experience, these family-friendly Castles & Chateaux in France attractions will surely appeal to all ages.
+With special events and self-guided tours to allow for a relaxing experience, these family-friendly castles & chateaux in France will surely appeal to all ages.

 By Elisa of France Bucket List

 The Castle of Carcassonne is located inside the Cité de Carcassonne, in Southern France.
 The castle is the typical fairytale castle that everybody has in mind, with pointed towers and surrounded by a moat.

 The Carcassonne Castle was built in the 12th century, and it was one of the main targets during the Crusades against the Cathars.
 The visit is self-guided, and you can see the different spaces inside and walk along the 3km of ramparts that protect the Cité.

 Sometimes, the castle hosts fun, medieval performances for the kids.